sadeghmohebbimtw7f/helios-h2020s/README.md

 ## Video Call

 This part of the app creates a P2P video call between two users connected to the same signalling server.
-The default configuration is the following:
+If the clients are communicating using different networks, this communication could be blocked, not offering well the video.
+To avoid tihs we use a Turn server.

+This module accept the next parameters:

+- Room name
+- Signaling server
+- Turn Server
+- Turn User
+- Turn Credential
+- Stun Server

+By default, if the parameters are not provided, the next configuration is used:

 * Signaling server: https://77.231.202.135:11794
 * TURN server: turn:77.231.202.135:3478
+* TURN user: User1
+* TURN credential: (See value in values/string.xml)
 * STUN server: stun:77.231.202.135:3478
 * Room Name: test_room